 The maps said there was a river running down this side of the mountain, and technically, there was, but I hesitated to fill my three-liter water-backpack.
 The water flowed crystal clear from a rusty industrial pipe.
 It never occurred to me that this river might be man-made, and chlorinated, or worse.

-On a typical ultramarathon there’d be regular stations where runners could load up on supplies, or seek medical attention, or even quit the race.
-Some ultras over hundreds of miles were just lots of loops around a little course, so runners passed one aid-station over and over.
+On a typical ultra-marathon there’d be regular stations where runners could load up on supplies, or seek medical attention, or even quit the race.
+Some ultras over hundreds of miles were just lots of loops around small courses, so runners passed one aid-station over and over.
 A runner might even have a partner, a ‘pacer,’ who could carry things like a squire for a knight.

 I was Whitney’s first squire.

 She’d signed up for a fifty-miler by the beach.
 We’d planned it for months.
 I’d be at each aid-station every ten kilometers.
 After thirty miles I’d be allowed to run beside her and pace her for the rest of the race.

 Her Uncle Hermes taught me the rigmarole of race-staffing.
 He was an old hand at ultras.
 “Here, Jonas, hydro those guys.”
 At a marathon I might hold out a paper cup of water for the racers every mile.
 At the ultra I filled up a guy’s water-backpack while he puked into a bush.
 His stomach-capacity impressed me; he was skinny like a skeleton, but hurled up whole pints.
 Hermes pat him on the back and offered him some pretzels.
 “Whitney should be here soon,” Hermes told me.
 I wondered if she’d be as gaunt as most of the people who’d already passed.

 “Hoy!”
 Whitney waved as she came around a cape.
 She was exhausted but jubilant.
 She tossed me her water-backpack.
 “Fill ‘er up and put ‘er on!”